Heinlein juveniles: Reception

-A Wall Street Journal reviewer said in 2014 that Heinlein "lavished so much skill and imagination on these books that today they are regarded as the defining masterpieces of old-school sci-fi."
+A Wall Street Journal reviewer said in 2014 that Heinlein "lavished so much skill and imagination on these books that today they are regarded as defining elements of old-school sci-fi".

 End of the Scribner's association

 Starship Troopers was submitted as a juvenile for Scribner's.
 Heinlein told his agent that he wrote it "omitting all cleavage and bed games, such that Miss Dalgliesh can offer it in the same list in which she has my other books."
 But he also said "I anticipate that [Dalgliesh] is not going to like parts of this book."
 The publisher did reject it.
 Heinlein told his agent he was "irked" by the rejection:

 Heinlein ended his association with Scribner's.
 Putnam published the novel in 1959.